 Parent Infant Program for Deaf/Hard of Hearing

 The Parent Infant Program recognizes that early identification and services for children with a hearing loss can significantly optimize developmental potential.
-Our mission is to provide high-quality language services to children under the age of three, who are Deaf or Hard of Hearing.
-We also provide support to their families.

 PIP specialists are members of each Early Intervention team in Utah.
 Deaf and Hard of Hearing services provided through USDB are free.
 Eligibility to participate in the program is determined through a hearing diagnosis.